HomeSpan/HomeSpan/docs/Extras.md

 ## Radio Frequency / Infrared Signal Generation

 The ESP32 has an on-chip signal-generator peripheral designed to drive an RF or IR transmitter.
 HomeSpan includes an easy-to-use library that interfaces with this peripheral so that with a few additional electronic components you can create a HomeSpan device that controls an RF or IR appliance directly from the Home App on your iPhone, or via Siri.
-The library is accessed as follows:
+The library is accessed the following near the top of your sketch:

 `#include "extras/RFControl.h"`

 ### *RFControl(int pin)*

 Creating an instance of this **class** initializes the RF/IR signal generator and specifies the ESP32 *pin* to output the signal.
 You may create more than one instance of this class if driving more than one RF/IR transmitter (each connected to different *pin*).

+#

 ![Pulse Train](images/pulseTrain.png)